xmoforf/bulldozer/README.md

     touch config.yaml
     ```

+5. If you want to use the Podchaser API you will need a token, which is free up to 25k points per month.

 ## Configuration

 Edit the `config.yaml` file to set up your preferences and API keys.
 The configuration file includes pretty much all settings that are needed to customize the behavior of the script.
 The settings most users need to change are at the top of the configuration file.
 The file has comments, and it's hopefully easy enough to understand what everything does.